-Chocolate Syrup: Again, storebought chocolate syrup like Hershey’s would work great.
+Chocolate Syrup: Storebought chocolate syrup like Hershey’s would work great.
 Or, I love to make my homemade chocolate syrup for drizzling over the whipped topping.

 Quick Tip for a FAST Dessert

 Want to make a fun dessert with little to no effort?
-This can easily be replicated with store-bought oreo crust, brownie mix in a box, cool whip, Hershey’s syrup, and store-bought chocolate curls.
-Semi-homemade yet still really delish!
+This can easily be replicated with store-bought Oreo crust, brownie mix in a box, cool whip, Hershey’s syrup, and store-bought chocolate curls.
+Semi-homemade yet still really delicious!

 Absolutely!
 You can make the crust and brownie portion ahead of time and store the pie in a sealed container on the counter for 1-2 days.
-When you are ready to serve, top with the whipped topping and chocolate sauce and enjoy!
+When ready to serve, top it with the whipped topping and chocolate sauce.
+Enjoy!

 More Brownie Recipes